prashgs/playwright-test-pageobjects/README.md

 ### Structure
 - **src** - This is the parent folder which contains subfolders for model, logic and data.
    + **config**: Configuration related to framework and application is maintained in "config.toml" file.
-   + **core**: Includes "playwrightbrowser.py" which initializes Async Playwright browser object and "filedefinitions.py" which initilizes environment variables.
+   + **core**: Includes "playwrightbrowser.py" which initializes Playwright browser object and "filedefinitions.py" which initilizes environment variables.
    + **data**: Data used by the framework is maintained in ".json" files in this folder
    + **helpers**: "utils.py" file contains helper functions that
    + **selectors**: All the selectors used on different pages are places in this directory as ".py" files.